DigitalPublishingToolkit/The-Eternal-Network/md/05DragonaNetworksAndLifeWorlds.md

-entire new world, even if so desired, is impossible.’[^05DragonaNetworksAndLifeWorlds_55] Reprogramming or remaking the world is not achievable either, and this is most likely a disorientating direction for societies to face in, away from their real responsibilities for effecting change.
-What is still possible, though, is to invent ‘new ways of living with what we have, in the ruins of the present world.’[^05DragonaNetworksAndLifeWorlds_56] It is, principally, relationships that need to be repaired, not just landscapes, the atmosphere, the climate.[^05DragonaNetworksAndLifeWorlds_57] Returning to the network as a model for understanding the world, from this relational perspective, it is not just the nodes, or ends, that need to be taken care of; it is the ‘lines’ as well – the connections
+entire new world, even if so desired, is impossible.’[^05DragonaNetworksAndLifeWorlds_55] Reprogramming or remaking the world is not achievable either, and this is most likely a disorientating direction for societies to face in, away from their real responsibilities for effecting change.[^05DragonaNetworksAndLifeWorlds_56] What is still possible, though, is to invent ‘new ways of living with what we have, in the ruins of the present world.’[^05DragonaNetworksAndLifeWorlds_57] It is, principally, relationships that need to be repaired, not just landscapes, the atmosphere, the climate.[^05DragonaNetworksAndLifeWorlds_58] Returning to the network as a model for understanding the world, from this relational perspective, it is not just the nodes, or ends, that need to be taken care of; it is the ‘lines’ as well – the connections